maintenance-guidelines-for-organization/guide/README.md

-# Maintenance Organization Guideline
+# Maintenance Guidelines for Organization

-This guideline is for existing or new members of [[ORGANIZATION_NAME]] organization.
+This guideline is for existing or new members of [[GITHUB_ORGANIZATION_NAME]] organization.

 This document show guide of procedures for adding packages, adding new member.